- Amazing surface finishing results with the best mass finishing machinery

 Mechanical shafts are also a very important part of a variety of industries.
 These parts pack a lot of strength and they need proper polishing to shine their strength.

 Mechanical shafts are usually long parts.
 There’s no better alternative to a tub vibratory finisher from Inovatec to get the best out of mechanical shaft polishing.
 You can use a centrifugal barrel finishing machine if your budget allows you.

 Gear shafts go through a lot of abuse every day.
-From absorbing all that power and heat, the internal structure of the shafts is supposed to get weakened.
+From absorbing all power and heat, the internal structure of the shafts is supposed to get weakened.
 But it doesn’t.
 Why?
-Because of the polishing.
+It’s because of the polishing.

 Polishing gear shafts is one of the most common mass finishing operations.
 Just use a centrifugal barrel finisher or a vibratory finisher for your polishing needs.

 Shafts are made from all kinds of metals.
 Aluminum is one of them and it’s a great choice for shafts.
 Aluminum is a lightweight material and it has a lot of strength as well.
 Aluminum shafts offer the perfect balance between performance and reliability.